Southern AZ Weekly COVID-19 Roundup

-he number of Arizona’s confirmed novel coronavirus cases topped 145,000 as of Monday, July 20, according to the Arizona Department of Health Services.
-That’s up from 123,824 on the previous Monday, July 13.
-Pima County had seen 13,994 of the state’s 145,183 confirmed cases.
-A total of 2,784 Arizonans had died after contracting COVID-19, according to the July 13 report.
+• The number of Arizona’s confirmed novel coronavirus cases topped 163,000 as of Monday, July 27, according to the Arizona Department of Health Services.
+That’s up from roughly 150,000 on the previous Monday, July 20.
+Pima County had seen 15,109 of the state’s 163,827 confirmed cases.
+A total of 3,304 Arizonans had died after contracting COVID-19, according to the July 27 report.
 Arizona hospitals remain under pressure although the numbers of patients has declined from a peak earlier this month.
-ADHS reported that as of July 19, 3,084 COVID patients were hospitalized in the state, down from a peak of 3,517 on Monday, July 13.
-A total of 1,357 people visited ERs on July 19 with COVID-like symptoms.
+ADHS reported that as of July 27, 2,626 COVID patients were hospitalized in the state, down from a peak of 3,517 on July 13 and the lowest number hospitalized since June 26, when 2,577 COVID patients were hospitalized.
+A total of 1,189 people visited ERs on July 26 with COVID symptoms.
+The number of ER visits hadn’t dipped that low since June 29, when 1,077 people with COVID symptoms visited ERs.
 That number peaked at 2,008 on July 7.
-A total of 886 COVID-19 patients were in ICU beds on July 19, down from a peak of 970 on July 13.
+A total of 820 COVID-19 patients were in ICU beds on July 20.
+That’s the lowest it’s been since July 3, when 796 COVID-19 patients were in ICU.
+The number in ICUs peaked at 970 on July 13.

-• Nationwide, nearly 3.8 million people had tested positive for COVID-19, which had killed more than 140,000 people in the United States as of Monday, July 20, according to tracking by Johns Hopkins University.
+• Gov. Doug Ducey and State Superintendent of Public Instruction Kathy Hoffman announced last week that while school districts have to open up “learning centers” by Aug.
+17, they do not have to provide in-class instruction.
+Instead, the schools can open up for students who need a place to go during the day but offer all online courses, as Tucson Unified School District announced it would do earlier this month.
+Ducey and Hoffman announced a plan to use metrics regarding the spread of the virus to determine whether schools are safe to reopen.
+The Arizona Department of Health Services is working with education leaders to develop the standards before Aug.
+7. Local school districts have been planning a mix of “distance learning” online instruction and in-school instruction when school starts next month.
+Unlike in spring, when schools moved online following spring break, districts are planning stricter instructional time designed to mirror traditional in-person classes.
+See story on Page 1 for details.

-• Gov. Doug Ducey said last week that mask-wearing and steps to reduce the interaction of people in large groups had resulted in some positive signs regarding the spread of the virus.
-He thanked local authorities for requiring the wearing of masks but did not issue a statewide mask mandate.
-He cited a slight drop in the percentage of people visiting emergency rooms exhibiting COVID-like illness in the last week, as well as a drop in the total number of cases on a week-to-week basis (although all test results may not be in yet for tests in recent days).
-But Ducey warned the state still had a long road ahead in the fight against the deadly virus.
-“I want people to get their heads around this,” Ducey said.
-“There’s no end in sight today.”
+• University of Arizona President Robert Robbins said last week that UA would offer a mix of four types of classes: in-person, which will physical distancing and mandated face coverings; flex in-person, which will include both in-class and online instruction; live online, in which students virtually engage with an instructor in real-time on their computers; and iCourses, which students can complete independently through the schools D2L system.
+Robbins said he anticipated that between faculty, staff and students, there would be about 20,000 people on campus, rather than the usual 60,000 that the fall semester would bring.
+Students, staff, and faculty will have access to a mix of tests, including PCR tests to determine if they have COVID-19 and antibody tests to determine if they have had it in the past.

 —By Jim Nintzel with additional reporting from Kathleen B. Kunz, Austin Counts, Jeff Gardner and Tara Foulkrod.